 Can Dogs Eat Pineapple?
 The Fruity Truth About Fido and This Tropical Treat

-For most dog owners, sharing tidbits of our favorite fruits and foods with our four-legged companions is a natural act of love.
+So, for most dog owners, sharing tidbits of our favorite fruits and foods with our four-legged companions is a natural act of love.

 As it turns out, pineapple can be a healthy part of your dog’s diet.
 When fed in moderation, it offers several benefits.

-But pineapple does have risks for dogs, if not prepared properly.
+But pineapple does have risks for dogs if not prepared properly.
 In this article, we’ll explore the pros and cons of feeding pineapple to dogs.

 You’ll learn how pineapple can improve your dog’s health, what dangers to watch out for, plus helpful tips for giving your dog pineapple safely.